QiongWang1/Semantic-Guided-MLO-MAE/Prompt_Engineering_Playbook.md

 When extending to other medical datasets (e.g., BloodMNIST or OrganMNIST):

 ```
-You are an AI research assistant at BC SCC.
+You are an AI research assistant.
 Your task is to adapt MLO-MAE to the dataset <DATASET_NAME>,
 maintaining the same framework structure as DermaMNIST.
 Only update num_classes, input_size, and dataset loader.